 When was the last time you savored an experience in its true sense, or stopped to smell the roses if you prefer the more poetic expression for savoring?
-With our lives wrapped around multitasking at work, taking care of our loved ones, and keeping up with the social media chatter, the art of savoring has no doubt taken a back seat.
-While savoring can be construed as an art, there is a lot of evidence-based science that extols the benefits of this phenomenon.
+With our lives wrapped around multitasking at work, caring for our loved ones, and keeping up with social media chatter, savoring has undoubtedly taken a back seat.
+While savoring can be construed as an art, a lot of evidence-based science extols this phenomenon's benefits.
 Psychologists define savoring as the ability to tune into, appreciate, and enhance enjoyment associated with a positive experience (Bryant & Veroff, 2007).
 There is a strong consensus amongst researchers that those inclined to savor report more optimism, life satisfaction, value fulfillment, self-esteem, and intensity and frequency of happiness.
-At the same time, these individuals also report less feelings of guilt, loss of pleasure, hopelessness, depression, and unhappy or neutral emotions (Bryant, 2003).
-If you plan to ...
+At the same time, these individuals also report fewer feelings of guilt, loss of pleasure, hopelessness, depression, and unhappy or neutral emotions (Bryant, 2003).
+If you plan to rediscover how to savor, below...

 Written by a board-certified psychiatrist and an expert on self-management of depression, Harpreet Duggal, MD, this blog focuses on practical and proven methods of treating depression that go beyond medications and traditional therapy.
 It discusses elements of healthy lifestyle, positive psychology, relationships, values, strengths, communication, and wellness.
 No AI-assisted technology has been used in this blog.
 The content of the blog is not to be construed as treatment advice.